 The Sacrament of the Eucharist / Holy Communion

 The Sacrament of the Eucharist is the third and final Sacrament of Initiation.
 Catholics are asked to receive Communion at least once a year, at Easter.
 However the church urges her children to receive Communion frequently.
-It is called a sacrament of initiation because receiving it, it brings us into the fullness of our life in Christ.
+It is called a sacrament of initiation because receiving it brings us into the fullness of our life in Christ.

-Receiving Holy Communion worthily brings grace that affect an individual both spiritually and physically.
+Receiving Holy Communion worthily brings grace that affects an individual both spiritually and physically.
 Spiritually, their souls become more united to Christ and to the church, both through the graces they receive, the change in their relationships with the church, and through the change in their actions that these graces effect.

 One who has been away from the church and the practice of the Catholic faith for any length of time should visit with a priest and be sacramentally reconciled with the church and Christ before receiving Communion again.
 Should one be unable to receive holy Communion physically, he/she can pray an act of spiritual communion, whereby he/she expresses the desire to be united with Christ and for Christ to take up his dwelling place in his/her soul.
 Although not sacramental, this devout way of communion can be a great source of grace that strengthens the individual until he/she is able to receive Communion once again.